Bilqis Abdul-Qaadir

-Bilqis Abdul-Qaadir (born 11 November 1990) is an American former collegiate basketball player.
+Bilqis Abdul-Qaadir (Somali: Bilqis Abdul Qaadir; Arabic: بلقيس عبد القادر) (born 11 November 1990) is an American former collegiate basketball player.
 She was notable for playing basketball while wearing a hijab, a headscarf for Muslim women.

 Abdul-Qaadir scored 3,070 points in her high school career, setting the all-time scoring record in Massachusetts.
 She played four years of college basketball for the University of Memphis.
 She finished her college basketball career at Indiana State University, where she later served as a graduate assistant with the team.

 Early life and high school career

 Abdul-Qaadir was born in Springfield, Massachusetts, on November 11, 1990, to Tariq and Alooah Abdul-Qaadir.
 Her brother Yusuf Abdul-Ali played basketball for Bentley College and helped lead his school to two NCAA Division II Final Four appearances.

 From a young age, Abdul-Qaadir and her cousins Barakah and Vanessa all knew she wanted basketball to be a part of her life.
 After first picking up a ball at the age of four at a local YMCA, her love for the game grew.
 Growing up in a practicing Muslim household, Abdul-Qaadir was to follow her religious beliefs as she grew older.
 She began wearing a headscarf, a traditional head covering for Muslim women, and practiced modesty on the court by covering all skin except her hands.

 Abdul-Qaadir began playing varsity basketball in eighth grade at New Leadership Charter School.
 She reached 1,000 career points as a freshman, only the third player in Massachusetts history to do so (joining Rebecca Lobo and Kelsey O'Keefe).
 She finished her high school career with 3,070 points, surpassing Lobo's previous record of 2,740.
 Lobo played one more year of high school basketball than Abdul-Qaadir, with Lobo starting her varsity career in seventh grade.

 Abdul-Qaadir was named 2009 Massachusetts Gatorade Player of the Year, averaging 42 points per game as a senior.
 In her final game in high school, Abdul-Qaadir scored 51 of her team's 56 points in a regional loss.
 She graduated from New Leadership Charter School as an honor student.